Getting Around Denmark

 Internal flights in Denmark are served by a network of scheduled services from Copenhagen Airport, also known as Kastrup.
 Other airports well served by domestic airlines include Aalborg, Aarhus, Billund, Bornholm, Midtjyllands and Sønderborg.
 Domestic airports are generally situated between two or more cities that are within easy reach of each other.
 Internal flights are usually of no more than 30 minutes' duration.
 SAS (www.flysas.com) is the main domestic carrier.

 Denmark has an excellent network of roads connecting all towns and cities.
 All roads are toll-free except the two big bridges: Storebæltsbroen between Zealandand Funen and Øresundsbron between Copenhagen and Malmö.

 The 3,600km (2237 miles) Marguerite Route covers some of the most beautiful parts of Denmark and makes for epic road trips.
 It is marked by brown signs with the white Marguerite Daisy flower, hence it is also nicknamed "Daisy".

 In Copenhagen, Ring 2 surrounds the most central part of Copenhagen and it is connected to major highways like E47 and E20.

 Side of the roadRight

-Generally available to drivers over the age of 21, and can be reserved through travel agents or airlines.
-Hertz requires a minimum age of 19 years.
-However, many firms will only hire vehicles out to drivers over 25 years of age.
+Generally available to drivers over the age of 21.
+However, many firms apply a surcharge for drivers under the age of 25.
 All major international firms are represented.